Gary Sharpiro: Next Web Conference Europe 2013

 Play Video View Fees

-Prior to joining the association, Shapiro was an associate at the law firm of Squire Sanders.
-He also has worked on Capitol Hill, as an assistant to a member of Congress.
+Prior to joining CTA in 1982, Shapiro was an associate at the law firm of Squire Sanders.
+He has also worked on Capitol Hill as an assistant to a member of Congress.
 He received his law degree from Georgetown University Law Center and is a Phi Beta Kappa graduate with a double major in economics and psychology from Binghamton University.
 He is married to Dr. Susan Malinowski, a retina surgeon.

 Innovation & The American Economy.
 Innovation creates jobs, markets, and new industries where none existed before; in short, innovation drives economic success.
 Learn about the current state of our innovation-driven economy from Gary Shapiro, CEO of CTA, the organization that owns and produces the International CES, and author of the book, The Comeback: How Innovation Will Restore the American Dream.